jiricodes/nss-cloud/docs/report.md

 - only requires a short script to use

 ### 5.3 PostgreSQL
+pros:
 - free and open source

 cons:
--not explicitly recommended for use with Nextcloud
+- not explicitly recommended for use with Nextcloud

 ### 5.4 Optional nss-ca
 certificate chain generation and signing script.
 Based on widely used OpenSSL.